atilaneves/unit-threaded/README.md

 So I wrote this library in and for a language with built-in support for unit tests.
 Its goals are:

-1. To run in parallel (by default) for maximal speed and turnaround for TDD
+1. To run in parallel by default
-2. To make it easy to write tests (functions as test cases)
+2. Support for built-in `unittest` blocks - no need to reinvent the wheel
+3. To be able to run specific tests or group of tests via the command-line
-3. No test registration.
+4. No test registration.
 Tests are discovered with D's compile-time reflection
-4. Support for built-in `unittest` blocks
-5. To be able to run specific tests or group of tests via the command-line
-6. Suppress tested code stdio and stderr output by default (important when running in multiple threads).
+5. Suppress tested code stdio and stderr output by default (important when running in multiple threads).
-7. Have a special mode that only works when using a single thread under which tested code output is turned back on, as well as special writelnUt debug messages.
+6. Have a special mode that only works when using a single thread under which tested code output is turned back on, as well as special writelnUt debug messages.
-8. Ability to temporarily hide tests from being run by default whilst stil being able to run them
+7. Ability to temporarily hide tests from being run by default whilst stil being able to run them

 Quick start with dub
 ----------------------

-dub can run tests itself with `dub test`.
-Unfortunately, due to the nature of D's compile-time reflection, a test runner file listing all modules to reflect on must exist.
+dub runs tests with `dub test`.
+Unfortunately, due to the nature of D's compile-time reflection, to use this library a test runner file listing all modules to reflect on must exist.
 Since this is a tedious task and easily automated, unit-threaded has a dub configuration called `gen_ut_main` to do just that.
-To use unit-threaded with a dub project, use a `unittest` configuration as exemplified in this `dub.json`:
+To use unit-threaded with a dub project, you can use a `unittest` configuration as exemplified in this `dub.json`:

     {
         "name": "myproject",